 Managing PD effectively is important whether you have PD or are caring for someone with PD.
 Here are a few important things to keep in mind:

-Research trials for PD are available in major medical institutions across the country.
-These include trials testing medicines to delay, prevent, and reverse the disease, as well as those exploring possible genetic and environmental links to the disease.
+Clinical trials for PD are being conducted to delay, prevent, and reverse the disease, as well as those exploring possible genetic and environmental links to the disease.
 Research to identify an accurate “biological” marker to indicate the presence of PD is also underway to improve diagnosis of the disease.